Humayun Rashid Choudhury: Career

-He has also led his country's delegations to a number of bilateral meetings including talks with India on border delineation, sharing of Ganges waters, demarcation of the maritime boundary, South Asia Forum (South Asian Regional Co-operation), Bangladesh–Burma border demarcation talks, Bangladesh-Saudi Arabia Joint Economic Talks and others.
-As Chairman of the fourteenth Islamic Conference of Foreign Ministers (ICFM XIV), he presided over the Co-ordination Meeting of the Foreign Ministers of the Islamic Conference while attending the thirty-ninth session of the United Nations General Assembly.
-He also led the Bangladesh delegation to the Extraordinary Ministerial Meeting of the non-Aligned Countries on Namibia, held in New Delhi in April 1985, and the Islamic Peace Committee Meeting, held in Jeddah in May 1985.
-Choudhury was part of the cabinet of President Hossain Mohammad Ershad and a Jatiya Party Member of Parliament during 1986–1990.
+He has also led his country's delegations to a number of bilateral meetings, including talks with India on border delineation, sharing of Ganges waters, demarcation of the maritime boundary, the South Asia Forum (South Asian Regional Co-operation), Bangladesh–Burma border demarcation talks, Bangladesh-Saudi Arabia Joint Economic Talks, and others.
+As chairman of the fourteenth Islamic Conference of Foreign Ministers (ICFM XIV), he presided over the Co-ordination Meeting of the Foreign Ministers of the Islamic Conference while attending the thirty-ninth session of the United Nations General Assembly.
+He also led the Bangladesh delegation to the Extraordinary Ministerial Meeting of the Non-Aligned Countries on Namibia, held in New Delhi in April 1985, and the Islamic Peace Committee Meeting, held in Jeddah in May 1985.
+In the 1980s, Choudhury was the Bangladesh Ambassador to the United States, Minister of Foreign Affairs, and Chair of the Parliamentary Standing Committee on Foreign Relations.
+In 1986, he was elected President of the United Nations General Assembly for its 41st session.
+He was the first Bangladeshi and fifth person from South Asia to be elected as President of the UNGA.
+He was a member of the Jatiya Party led by Hussain Muhammad Ershad.
+He was elected to the National Parliament in 1986 and 1988.
+He chaired the parliament's foreign relations committee under Ershad.
 He was elected member of the National Parliament in 1996 as a nominee of the Bangladesh Awami League and was elected Speaker of the Parliament.
 He died in Dhaka due to a heart attack on July 10, 2001.
 He was buried in the Shah Jalal Dargah Cemetery in Sylhet.